hocsinhloply/udemy/README.md

 <a name="eks"></a>
 # I. EKS

+- Creates an EKS Pod Identity association between **a service account in an Amazon EKS cluster** and **an IAM role with EKS Pod Identity**.
+Use EKS Pod Identity to give **temporary IAM credentials to Pods** and the credentials are rotated automatically.

 <a name="lab"></a>
 # II.
 Lab
 1. **Create Cluster IAM role**: Select the Cluster IAM role to allow the Kubernetes control plane to manage AWS resources on your behalf.
 This cannot be changed after the cluster is created.
 To create a new custom role, follow the instructions in the Amazon EKS User Guide .